facebook/react-native-website/docs/the-new-architecture/create-module-library.md

 Feel free to explore the code that has been created for you.
 However, the most important parts:

-- The `android` folder: this is where the android code lives
+- The `android` folder: this is where the Android code lives
 - The `cpp` folder: this is where we the c++ code lives
-- The `ios` folder: this is where we the ios code lives
+- The `ios` folder: this is where we the iOS code lives
 - The `src` forder: this is where the JS code lives.

 The `package.json` is already configured with all the information that we provided to the `create-react-native-library` tool, including the name and the description of the package.
 Notice that the `package.json` is also already configured to run codegen.